SACHSTech/careers-in-computer-science-BenjaminTeh/README.md

 - Remote work temporarily available
 - Job description is general web developing using a language called Wordpress
 - Skills required in front-end web development, client communication, managing and working on several projects at once, and web markup languages such as HTML.
 Experience in other languages such as Javascript, PHP, Wordpress, and Photoshop is also required.
+- Experience required ranges from 3-5 years.
 - Working 37.5 hours/week, for $44663/year.
+## Senior Level Job
+#### **Front End Developer for Compest Solutions Inc.**
+- Located in Toronto, Ontario
+- Remote work temporary
+- Job requires: Vanilla Javascript, REACT, Redux, Node JS, raw Javascript, CSS, HTML, NEXTJS, LERNA, Monoropo, Mocha, Jest, and experience with browser-based debugging.
+- 5 years of experience required in front-end developing, and 1 year of experience in all languages above, except for Monoropo, in which 1 year is preferred.